The Basics of VAT Revisited

 VAT Information on Invoices

-There is a lot of mandatory information that needs to be on your VAT invoice that you issue to your customers:
+There is a lot of mandatory information that needs to be on the VAT invoice that you issue to your customers:

 If you are VAT registered, you must: